eersoy93/E93/README.md

 In [Pardus 23](https://www.pardus.org.tr/), clone this repository.
 After that, install GCC x86 cross compiler, NASM and QEMU:

-`sudo apt install nasm qemu-system-x86 gcc-i686-linux-gnu`
+`sudo apt install nasm qemu-system-x86 gcc-i686-linux-gnu xorriso`

 After that, move to the src directory: